kwroldan/code-analysis-exercise-8/README.md

 * Keep coming up with new inputs until you're confident that you know how the function works.
 * Write a summary of what the function does.

+*Summary*
+1) Function takes an array of numbers and first sets `sum = 0`.
+2) The function takes the 1st number in the array and adds it to the sum.
+3) The function then iterates and takes the next number in the array and adds it to the previous sum.
+4) Finally, the function takes the sum of all the numbers and divides it by the array's length and returns the quotient.

 ```js
 function (numbers){
   let sum = 0